How to Borrow Units on Prepaid Meter

 Most of the VTU platforms allow electricity consumers to borrow electricity units and pay for them within two weeks, while others allow consumers to access salary advances and use them to buy electricity units.
 The advantage of borrowing through this means is that the limit is higher than when you use code to borrow the units.

-Some of the VTU platforms where you can borrow electricity units include VtuBase, BuyPower, etc.; they allow electricity consumers to borrow electricity units and pay for them on the next recharge.
+Some of the VTU platforms where you can borrow electricity units include VTUBase, BuyPower, etc.; they allow electricity consumers to borrow electricity units and pay for them on the next recharge.

 To borrow electricity units from VTU platforms, follow the steps below: